-In a box, in the archives of the National University of Ireland Galway, lie a bundle of yellowed letters dating from 1935 to 1936 about a mysterious Galway man who sailed with Columbus on his first voyage to the west in 1492.
+In a box in the archives of the National University of Ireland Galway, there is a bundle of yellowed letters dating from 1935 to 1936 about a mysterious Galway man who sailed with Columbus on his first voyage to the west in 1492.

-It seems that in 1935, a Chicago-based organization named the Guillermo Herries League, enlisted the help of historians, librarians and scholars, determined to prove that this Irishman had in fact discovered America before Columbus.
-They hoped to name a new bridge after this brave Irish explorer but unfortunately, their hopes were never realized.
+It seems that in 1935 a Chicago-based organization named the Guillermo Herries League enlisted the help of historians, librarians and scholars, in a bid to prove that this Irishman had in fact discovered America before Columbus.
+They hoped to name a new bridge after this brave Irish explorer, but unfortunately their hopes were never realized.

 The legend of Saint Brendan’s voyage were said to have provided extra fuel for Columbus’ dreams.
 It is certainly not impossible that Guillermo could have reached America before 1492 as Leif Erikson and his band of Norsemen had already discovered America 500 years beforehand.
 Tim Severin’s reenactment of St. Brendan’s voyage proved that the 6th century monk may have even reached America centuries before that.
 So why not Guillermo?
 Unfortunately, the voyage of 1492 was to be his last.

 Guillermo’s name can be seen on the list of 38 people left behind on what is now modern day Haiti to form the first European settlement in the New World.
-Although the Galway man lived in peace with the natives for a time, by Christmas of 1492 the locals rebelled and the entire garrison was thought to be slaughtered.
-However, in the records of the Guillermo Herries League, a rumor persists of a daring escape in the pinnace of the Santa Maria by the Irishman and several others to the coast of Mexico where they were shipwrecked near the mouth of the Mississippi river, in the vicinity of the present day city of New Orleans.
+Although the Galway man lived in peace with the natives for a time, by Christmas of 1492 the locals rebelled and the entire garrison is believed to have been slaughtered.
+However, in the records of the Guillermo Herries League, a rumor persists of a daring escape in the pinnace of the Santa Maria by the Irishman and several others to the coast of Mexico, where they were shipwrecked near the mouth of the Mississippi river, in the vicinity of the present day city of New Orleans.